Link Search Menu Expand Document

 If you click on any of the sections, you’ll be redirected to a page with the list of assets containing that kind of active threat.

-The last widget on the left focuses on File Scans and Recovery Tests.
+The last widget on the left focuses on File Scans and File System Integrity Checks.
 You can see the number of files scanned in the last 30 days, the number of infected and clean files.
-The Recovery Tests section shows the number of file system checks performed alongside the number of corrupted and healthy file systems identified.
+The File System Integrity Checks section shows the number of file system checks performed alongside the number of corrupted and healthy file systems identified.

-Moving to the right of the dashboard, you can see 3 more widgets: Recovery Point Objective (RPO), Retention and Backup Coverage.
+Moving to the right of the dashboard, you can see 3 more widgets: Backup and Scan Coverage, Recovery Point Objective (RPO), and Retention.

 Recovery Point Objective is the amount of assets that were backed up within the pre-defined backup window.
 On this widget, you can see the % of assets that are out of schedule, as well as the highest and lowest RPOs.
 All aforementioned values are clickable and will redirect you to a page containing a list of assets with the selected value.
 The scale on the right can be clicked to view the percentage of assets with different RPO values.